-Key audit matters How the matter was addressed in our audit Valuation of ultimate claim liabilities arising from insurance contracts As at 31 December 2022, gross outstanding claims including claims incurred but not reported (IBNR) and additional premium reserves amounted to Saudi Riyals 487.9 million as reported in Note 14 to the financial statements.
-We performed the following procedures: • Understood, evaluated and tested key controls around the claims handling and provision setting processes.
+Key audit matters How the matter was addressed in our audit Valuation of ultimate claim liabilities arising from insurance contracts As at 31 December 2022, gross outstanding claims including claims incurred but not reported (IBNR) and additional premium reserves amounted to Saudi Riyals 487.9 million as reported in Note 14 to the financial statements. we performed the following procedures.
 The estimation of insurance contract liabilities involves a significant degree of judgement.
-The • Evaluated the competence, capabilities and objectivity of the management's expert based on their professional qualifications and experience. liabilities are based on the best-estimate of the ultimate cost of all claims incurred but not settled at Performed substantive tests on the amounts recorded for a sample of claims notified and paid; including the reporting date, whether reported or not, together with the related claims handling costs.
+The liabilities are based on the best-estimate of the ultimate cost of all claims incurred but not settled at qualifications and experience.